Socrates Villegas: 2009–present: Archbishop of Lingayen-Dagupan

 Pope Benedict XVI named Villegas as archbishop of Lingayen-Dagupan on September 8, 2009, to succeed Oscar Cruz.
 Villegas was then installed upon Cruz's retirement as the archdiocese's archbishop on November 4, 2009, ending his 5 years, 6 months, and 1 day tenure as third Bishop of Balanga.
 He was succeeded by Ruperto Santos upon his appointment to the position as fourth Bishop of Balanga on April 1, 2010 and installed into office on July 8, 2010.
 Santos served as the diocese's fourth bishop and Villegas' successor from April 1, 2010 until he became fifth Bishop of Antipolo covering Marikina in Metro Manila and the province of Rizal on July 22, 2023.

 After his tenure as third bishop of Balanga, he made various returns to Bataan, such as the Mt.
 Samat Pilgrimage in November 2009 and December 2023 (although the last pilgrimage year while Villegas was in position as the diocese's bishop is 2008 and he already became archbishop of Lingayen-Dagupan since November 4, 2009, he presided the pilgrimage once more in 2009 and 2023), ordination of Rev. Fr.
-Jhoen Buenaventura on December 7, 2009, dedication of Stella Maris Retreat Center on January 10, 2010, the installation of Santos into office and ceremony for Rufino Sescon to become fifth bishop on July 8, 2010 and March 1, 2025 respectively, and the mass for the 50th anniversary celebration of the diocese on March 18, 2025.
+Jhoen Buenaventura on December 7, 2009, dedication of Stella Maris Retreat Center on January 10, 2010, the installation of Santos into office and ceremony for Ruperto Santos to become fifth bishop on July 8, 2010 and March 1, 2025 respectively, and the mass for the 50th anniversary celebration of the diocese on March 18, 2025.

 Due to the sudden death of San Fernando de La Union Bishop Artemio Rillera, he became the Apostolic Administrator of the said vacant See from November 13, 2011 to January 19, 2013, in a concurrent capacity.

 He was the Chairman of the Episcopal Commission for Catechesis and Catholic Education of the CBCP from 2003 until 2012 and formerly a member of the Presidential Committee of the Pontifical Council for the Family.
 He was also Chairman of the CBCP Episcopal Commission for Seminaries from 2019 to 2025.

 He joined the Order of Preachers in 2015.
 He is a chaplain of the Order of Malta and the Equestrian Order of the Holy Sepulchre.

 He was a synodal father in the Synod of Bishops of 2012 and 2014.
 He is a member of the Council of the papal foundation Aid to the Church in Need.

-As of February 2021, he has ordained 234 deacons and 210 priests since his episcopal ordination.
+As of August 2026, he has ordained 247 deacons, 290 priests, and seven bishops since his episcopal ordination.
 In the Archdiocese of Lingayen Dagupan, he has decreed the creation of twelve new parishes and nine quasi parishes, since he became archbishop on November 4, 2009, by opening the archdiocese to the missionary presence of religious priests.

 He opened the first archdiocesan theology seminary in northern Philippines in 2013 called Mary Help of Christians Theology Seminary which grants civil master's degrees in theology and pastoral ministry.